Virrat

 Data Finland municipality/population density Virrat.
 The municipality is unilingually Finnish.

-The town grew rapidly in the middle years of the twentieth century, and by 1950 the population reached more than 12,000.
+The town grew rapidly in the mid-20th century, and by 1950 the population reached more than 12,000.
 Virrat acquired town status in 1977, although it had received the right to hold markets three years earlier, in 1974.
 More recently the population level has been adversely impacted by the drift of employment opportunities and people to the larger towns.
 Apart from the town of Virrat itself, the administratively defined municipality is largely rural, and includes the villages of Äijänneva, Härkönen Jäähdyspohja, Killinkoski, Koro, Kotala, Kurjenkylä, Liedenpohja, Ohtola, Vaskuu, and Vaskivesi.

 Major lakes in the area are Lake Toisvesi, beside which the town of Virrat is located, and Lake Tarjanne at the border of the municipalities of Virrat, Mänttä-Vilppula, and Ruovesi.

 Virrat crater on Mars is named after it.

+Climate

+Virrat has a subarctic climate (Dfc).
+Diurnal air temperature variation is higher than in other parts of Pirkanmaa.